The Friday Fix: A Remarkable and Free Way to Create Art

 The text entered never computes the way you think it will.
-For instance, for a couple of the images above I entered various versions of the text "Mouse stap" or "Quick Stap".
-These words produced the botanical looking images you see above.
+For instance, for a couple of the images above I entered various versions of the text "Mouse stap" or "Quick Stap", then "king burger" and "Foolish Switches Freedom".
+Those word combinations produced the botanical looking images you see above.
 This program can keep a person busy for hours on end!

 Can you imagine these squares placed in a beautiful frame and hung on a wall?
 Did you know that when you sign up for my newsletter by clicking HERE, you can get a set of 4 mathematically generated botanical images, ready to print and frame?